Last updated

 Supported file types

-• Only image files are allowed: image/png, image/jpg, image/jpeg
+• Accept only image files: image/png, image/jpg, image/jpeg

 • Videos, documents, and other file types are not supported.